-One way that people try to avoid thinking or feeling things is through substance abuse, especially abusing alcohol.
-Although alcohol and drugs can distract one from upsetting thoughts and feelings, in some cases being drunk can actually make these feelings stronger - and over the long term, substance abuse often makes things worse, so that one cannot cope at all without alcohol or drugs.
+One way that people try to avoid thinking or feeling things is through substance abuse - abusing alcohol and drugs.
+Although alcohol and drugs can distract one from upsetting thoughts and feelings, in some cases being drunk can actually make these feelings stronger - and over the long term, substance abuse often makes things worse, so that one cannot cope at all without alcohol or drugs, and can become addicted.